 Medium-carbon steel has approximately 0.3–0.6% carbon content.
 These alloys may be heat-treated by austenitizing, quenching, and then tempering to improve their mechanical properties.
-They are most often utilized in the tempered condition, having microstructures of tempered martensite.
+They are most often utilized in tempered conditions, having microstructures of tempered martensite.
 Medium-carbon steel balances ductility and strength and has good wear resistance.
-This grade of steel is mostly used in the production of machine components, shafts, axles, gears, crankshafts, coupling and forgings, could also be used in rails and railway wheels and other machine parts and high-strength structural components calling for a combination of high strength, wear resistance, and toughness.
+This grade of steel is mostly used in the production of machine components, shafts, axles, gears, crankshafts, coupling, and forgings.
+It could also be used in rails, railway wheels, other machine parts, and high-strength structural components calling for a combination of high strength, wear resistance, and toughness.

-For example, a 1040 steel is a plain carbon steel containing 0.40 wt% C. Typical uses of this type of steel include machine, plow, and carriage bolts, tie wire, cylinder head studs, and machined parts, U-bolts, concrete reinforcing rods, forgings.
+For example, 1040 steel is plain carbon steel containing 0.40 wt% C. Typical uses of this type of steel include machine, plow, carriage bolts, tie wire, cylinder head studs, machined parts, U-bolts, concrete reinforcing rods, and forgings.

 Price of Medium-carbon Steel

 It isn’t easy to know the exact cost of the different materials because it strongly depends on many variables such as:

 - the type of product you would like to buy

 Raw materials prices change daily and are primarily driven by supply, demand, and energy prices.